Factorized Fusion Shrinkage for Dynamic Relational Data: Methodology

 where a \textit{common} orthogonal transformation is considered for the truth $\+U^{*}_{t+1} \ldots \+U^{*}_{t+k}$.
 When consistency holds under the loss function~\eqref{eq:loss_dynamical}, the rotated estimators $\hat{\+U}^o_{t+1}, \ldots, \hat{\+U}^o_{t+k}$ can exhibit the same sparse transition property as the truth because the common orthogonal transformation preserves the identity rows in $[\+U^{*'}_{t+1},\ldots, \+U^{*'}_{t+k}]'$.
-For exploratory purposes, the user should provide $k$, which can be interpreted as the length of time the sparse transition property of the latent factors is expected to persist in the estimations.
-The consistency under the loss function~\eqref{eq:loss_dynamical} can be considered a long-range property of the proposed model, influenced by choice of $k$ and the sparsity $s$ of the truth.
-We discuss how these factors impact this long-range property in the theoretical section.
-For $m>2$, since the CP-type of low-rank tensor models is invariant only up to scaling and permutations (e.g., see Section 3.2 in \citep{kolda2009tensor}), but not for orthogonal transformations, we cannot perform Procrustes rotations on $\+U_t^{(m)},m=1,...,M$ to their previous time points without altering the values of $\mathcal{M}_t$.
-Consequently, the proposed post-processing approach cannot be applied.
+For exploratory purposes, the user should provide $k$, which can be interpreted as the length of time the sparse transition property of the latent factors is expected to persist.
+The consistency under the loss function~\eqref{eq:loss_dynamical} can be considered a long-range property of the proposed model, influenced by the choice of $k$ and the sparsity $s$ of the truth.
+In the theoretical section, we discuss how these factors impact this long-range property.

-To demonstrate the long-range property discussed earlier, we use the same simulation setting as in Figure~\ref{example_2move} to compare the recovered latent positions of our model to IGLSM (where the same Procrustes rotation~\eqref{eq:sequential_Procrustes_rotation} is also applied), only changing the sample size to $n=20$.
+To demonstrate the long-range property discussed above, we use the simulation setting as in subsection~\ref{sec:simu_fig12} in the supplement to compare the recovered latent positions of our model to IGLSM (where the same Procrustes rotation~\eqref{eq:sequential_Procrustes_rotation} is also applied), only changing the sample size to $n=20$.
 It is important to note that in the true data-generating process, only nodes $1,2$ transit, while the rest remain static over time.
-As shown in Figure~\ref{fig:Case12}, for IGLSM, several nodes, including $5,13,18$, experience a significant shift in their estimated locations from time point $1$ to $100$.
+As shown in Figure~\ref{fig:Case12}, for IGLSM, several nodes, including $5,6,13$, experience a significant shift in their estimated locations from time point $1$ to $100$.
 Since these nodes also move over time, it becomes difficult to determine whether the movement of the node positions is due to random error or an intrinsic property of the truth.
 However, with the proposed FFS prior, the property of the truth, where all nodes except $1,2$ remain static, can be recovered, which aligns with the long-range property discussed earlier for $k=T$.